mudia5/northwind-ecommerce/README.md

    - `test_shop_homepage` verifies that the homepage loads successfully and contains expected content.
    - `test_product_page` ensures that individual product pages can be accessed and correctly display the "Add to Cart" button if the product exists.
 - Cart and Checkout
-   - 'test_cart_page' ensures that the cart page loads properly and displays an "empty cart" message when there are no items.
+   - `test_cart_page` ensures that the cart page loads properly and displays an "empty cart" message when there are no items.
    - `test_add_to_cart` tests adding a product to the cart and checks for a successful redirect.
    - `test_clear_cart` verifies that users can successfully clear their shopping cart.
-   -  test_remove_item' checks that users can remove items from their cart.
+   - `test_remove_item` checks that users can remove items from their cart.
-   - 'test_checkout' tests the checkout process and verifies that users are redirected or see an order confirmation.
+   - `test_checkout` tests the checkout process and verifies that users are redirected or see an order confirmation.
    - `test_guest_cannot_checkout` ensures that unauthenticated users cannot complete a checkout.
-   - `test_update_stock` Ensures that product stock is updated correctly after a purchase.
+   - `test_update_stock` Ensures that product stock is updated in the DB correctly after a purchase.
 - Invalid Cart Operations
    - `test_add_to_cart_invalid` uses parameterized testing to check invalid cart operations (e.g., missing product ID, missing quantity, product not found).
    - `test_item_invalid_quantity` ensures that invalid quantities (non-numeric values, empty inputs, excessive values) are handled properly.